mvasigh/mwm-smarty-pants-tester/README.md

 $ node test.js
 ```

+Alternatively, you can find the [code here on JS Bin](https://jsbin.com/xagivij/edit?js,console).

 ## Question 2

 > What are some ways to improve the security of a Unix/Linux system?
 Include general security guidelines and any specifics related to web servers and db servers.